-Note: Other relationship/sexual health issues could be used as a trigger for this activity.
+Teaching tip: Other relationship/sexual health issues could be used as a trigger for this activity.
 The teacher would need to preview a range of 'child appropriate' reliable and not-so-reliable sources prior to the lesson.

-- 2. Hear feedback from each group on their chosen website and ask that students justify their answers.
-Ask: - For the particular issue you had to deal with, was the web/an app the best place to find help? - Is the site/app you decided to suggest to your friend as useful as talking to a parent, teacher, doctor or health worker? - When is the web/an app appropriate/inappropriate?
+12. Hear feedback from each group on their chosen website and ask that students justify their answers.
+Ask:

+For the particular issue you had to deal with, was the web/an app the best place to find help?

+Is the site/app you decided to suggest to your friend as useful as talking to a parent, teacher, doctor or health worker?

-3-2-1 Reflection
+When is the web/an app appropriate/inappropriate?

+How to help a friend?